-How Swift Skin and Wound technology increased the efficiency of their wound care program
+How Swift Skin and Wound technology increased the efficiency of their wound care program and how much they saved.

 A small, but powerful INTERNAL wound care team